-Out of state providers must submit evidence of satisfactory licensure or certification by the state agency designated to perform that function.
+Out of state providers of Residential Habilitation must submit evidence of satisfactory licensure or certification by the state agency designated to perform that function.

-Medical Residential Habilitation Nurses must demonstrate the ability to work with individuals with Developmental and Intellectual Disabilities with a wide range in the intensity of support needs including cognitive impairments, autism, mobility, dual diagnosis (Developmental and Intellectual Disability and Mental Health support needs), or who have more significant health related challenges by meeting specified DDDS training requirements.
+Medical Residential Habilitation Nurses must demonstrate the ability to work with individuals with Developmental and Intellectual Disabilities with a wide range in the intensity of support needs including cognitive impairments, autism, mobility, dual diagnosis (Developmental and Intellectual Disability and Mental Health support needs), or who have more significant health related challenges.